Penn State vs. Rutgers NCAA Football Odds, Plays and Insights | November 20, 2021

 - Rutgers' games this year have gone over the total in three out of nine opportunities (33.3%).

-- When Rutgers records more than 17.1 points, it is 3-0 against the spread and 4-0 overall.
+- Rutgers is 3-0 against the spread and 4-0 overall when the team notches more than 17.1 points.

-- When Rutgers amasses more than 351.7 yards, the team is 3-1 against the spread and 3-2 overall.
+- Rutgers is 3-1 against the spread and 3-2 overall when the team piles up more than 351.7 yards.

 - The Scarlet Knights have 10 giveaways this season, while the Nittany Lions have 17 takeaways .